 The sound tracks in Samurai Champloo are particular noticeable since their not would you might expect for this action-adventure Anime series.
 There are many Hip-Hop style music beats in there but also some emotional ones as well and these tracks almost make it seem as if I know the series as the Hip-Hop style beats in the soundtracks are all too familiar with me.
 They don’t seem too serious but they certainly don’t feel out of place.

 The dialogue in Samurai Champloo is great and it keeps you on your toes.
 Primarily the chemistry between the 3 main characters is a reason that it works so well but it’s also the way it’s written.
+Conversations between most of the characters in the series seem so…. well….. genuine, this fact means you can enjoy and more importantly believe most of the dialogue you hear.

 Even after being adapted from the manga back in 2004 it’s still very good and well written, even if it has been condensed and adapted from the manga.
+There are some really great and memorable fight scenes which are very funny and contain long passages of dialogue which also offer an insight into the writing behind the show.

 The Animation style isn’t anything too amazing but there are some beautiful moments where we really get to see the artistic talent of the animators of the series.
 There are some really nice hand drawn backdrops of the landscape at the time and it’s very eye catching.
 You can really see a lot of work has gone into creating the series and the settings we see the characters in.